rufengsuixing/luci-app-adguardhome/README.md

  - modify config manually(support yaml editor)
  - use template to fast config(when no config file)
  - Keep bin file and config when system upgrade (database and querylog can be choose)
+ - when boot wait for network access （3min timeout）
+ - backup workdir when shutdown
 #### known issues:
  - db database not support filesystem which not support mmap such as jffs2 and data-stk-oo,please modify work dir,if jffs2 is found,will auto ln (soft link)the dbs to /tmp ,will lost dns database after reboot
  - AdGuardhome not support ipset,when we use ipset ,it can\`t be the repacement of dnsmasq but the upstream of dnsmasq ,if you want it,vote for it.<br>